Accident on the Bundesautobahn 5: Investigation

 A police task force with 42 members was formed and concentrated their search on a dark coloured Mercedes-Benz sedan or coupe, based on the witnesses declarations.
-A 34-year-old Mercedes-Benz test driver, Rolf Fischer, became suspect soon when it turned out he used the Autobahn 5 around the same time that morning with his dark blue Mercedes-Benz CL600 Coupe – among his colleagues, he was known as "Turbo-Rolf" for his fast driving.
+A 34-year-old Mercedes-Benz test driver, Rolf Fischer, became suspect soon when it turned out he used the Autobahn 5 around the same time that morning with his dark blue Mercedes-Benz CL 600 Coupé – among his colleagues, he was known as "Turbo-Rolf" for his fast driving.
 Although he denied being involved in the accident, the prosecutors office brought charges against him because of reliable observations from witnesses with car-related knowledge, who recognized noticeable parts of the test car like the headlights and exhaust pipes.

 Trial

 Fischer was found guilty in two levels of jurisdiction for reckless driving and involuntary manslaughter.
-In addition to witness testimonies regarding his car, Fischer was found to have lied about his departure time at home, and a gas station voucher showed that he could have been at the scene of the accident at the relevant time.
+In addition to witness testimonies regarding his car, Fischer was found to have lied about his departure time at home, and a petrol station voucher showed that he could have been at the scene of the accident at the relevant time.
 His behaviour towards colleagues from work in the time after the accident had also raised suspicion in the company, that he could have been aware of the fact that he was in some way involved in the accident.
 The Local District Court in Karlsruhe sentenced Fischer to 18 months in prison without parole on 16 February 2004.
 His driving license had already been revoked when he became suspect of police investigations.

 In an appeal procedure, the prison sentence was lowered to one year with parole, a €12,000 fine and revocation of the driving license for one year on 29 July 2004.
 The court based his decision on the fact that Fischer had already been punished by his loss of employment and the media attention through which he was known as the Todesraser ("Speeder of death").